MICA-MNI/MICA-7t/README.md

 -------
 1. First run the structural processing with the flag `-uni` for MP2RAGE 7T data
 ```
+#There are two uni images with 0.5mm and 0.7mm, so make sure to process both
 # call singularity
 singularity run --writable-tmpfs --containall \
 	-B ${bids}:/bids \